How did the descendants of an ancient wolf become known as man’s best friend?

-For a long time now the history of dogs and humans has been intertwined.
-We evolved alongside each other and in turn, formed a symbiotic relationship, providing for one another and helping each other out.
-The domestication of dogs allowed us to become much more effective as hunters which in turn allowed us to advance as a civilisation and provide for our new companions better than ever before.
+For a long time now, the history of dogs and humans has been intertwined.
+We evolved alongside each other and, in turn, formed a symbiotic relationship, providing for one another and helping each other out.
+The domestication of dogs allowed us to become much more effective as hunters.
+This meant we could advance as a civilisation and provide for our new companions better than ever before.

 The origins of dogs

-It’s no surprise that today’s modern dogs are largely agreed to be descended from wolves, in fact, there has been no evidence to indicate another canine contributing to the genetic lineage of dogs at any point in history.
+It’s no surprise that modern dogs are largely agreed to be descended from wolves.
+In fact, there has been no evidence to indicate another canine contributing to the genetic lineage of dogs at any point in history

 From wolves to dogs